souyang/unit-grader/THIRD_PARTY_TOOLS.md

 ### Comparison with other tools
 - It is pure Python with zero dependencies
 - It is 16x faster than tomlkit and 2.3x faster than toml
-- It eliminate the local veresion identifier (such as +editable) when output version
+- It eliminate the local version identifier (such as +editable) when output version

 ## Pre-Commit